DARZALEX FASPRO®—subcutaneous administration starting with the first dose1

 • Inform blood banks when a patient is on DARZALEX®

-• Identify any DARZALEX®-treated blood samples
+• Identify any blood samples of patients treated with DARZALEX®

 • Ask patients to tell other healthcare professionals that they've taken DARZALEX®